Lugsail lag windows for estimating time-average covariance matrices: Examples

-We set $p = 10$ and $\rho = .95$ and over 1000 replications estimate $\Sigma$ using three different BM methods.
-Coverage probabilities and estimated determinant to the $p$th root are in Table~\ref{tab:var_coverage}.
-The coverage probabilities for $r = 3$ are uniformly better than the coverage probabilities of the BM estimator and the zero first-order bias lugsail BM estimator with $r = 2$.
-This is because the second-order bias term, although insignificant for large $n$, has a significant impact in finite samples.
-As can be seen by the estimated determinants, the coverage probabilities are better for $r = 3$ since the size of the confidence ellipsoid is closest to the truth.

 Since $\Sigma$ is known for this example, we estimate the average relative bias on the diagonals over 1000 replications in Figure~\ref{fig:var_bias}.
-As $n$ increases, the relative bias for all three methods converge to zero, however, $r = 3$ is converging from above while $r = 1,2$ are converging from below.
-This is also reflected in the estimation of the determinant and the coverage probabilities.
+As $n$ increases, the relative bias for all three methods converge to zero, however, over lugsail is converging from above while all others are mostly converging from below.

+Let $|\cdot|$ denote determinant.
 One practical use of $\Sigma$ is determining the effective sample size as a way of summarizing the variability \citep{vats:fleg:jones:2017b}.
 Since for $n \to \infty$,

 we compare the quality of estimation of $\widehat{\text{ESS}}/n$.
-It is critical that $\widehat{\text{ESS}}$ is not overestimated, so as to not cause early termination of the process.
-We run 100 replications to estimate $\widehat{\text{ESS}}/n$ and in Figure~\ref{fig:var_bias} we present the average of the running estimate of the effective sample size divided by $n$ for $r = 1,2,3$ for BM estimators.
-Both $r = 1,2$ produce significant over estimation of $\widehat{\text{ESS}}/n$, which leads to early termination of the process.
-For $r = 3$, $\widehat{\text{ESS}}/n$ converges to the truth from below, dramatically improving the quality of estimation.
+It is critical that $\widehat{\text{ESS}}$ is not overestimated, so as to not cause early termination of an MCMC simulation.
+Figure~\ref{fig:var_bias} presents the average of the running estimate of the effective sample size divided by $n$ for BM estimators based on 100 replications.
+The original BM, zero lugsail, and adapt lugsail all produce significant over estimation of $\widehat{\text{ESS}}/n$ that will lead to early termination.
+On the other hand, the over lugsail estimate of $\widehat{\text{ESS}}/n$ converges to the truth from below, which dramatically improves the quality of estimation and ensures simulations are not terminated prematurely.